Reading up to: Loading… drag to reveal spoilers β†’

 Footwizard

 Alya flatly refuses to be left behind on Minalan's dangerous expedition into the sealed valley of Anghysbel, overriding both his concerns and those of Sire Cei.
-Her insistence is itself a sign of partial recovery - she is assertive enough to force the argument and clear-eyed enough to articulate why she needs to go.
-The journey through the toxic Wilderlands waste is brutal: the caustic dust, the heat, and the unrelenting harshness of the crossing affect her badly, and she privately admits to Minalan she regrets coming.
+Her insistence is itself a sign of partial recovery β€” she is assertive enough to force the argument and clear-eyed enough to articulate why she needs to go.

-But something shifts as the expedition progresses.
-During long conversations with the footwizard Fondaras on the road, she sounds markedly more like the pre-Greenflower Alya than she has in years - engaged, curious, and quick with a sharp question.
-She contributes her own journal chapters to the expedition record (headed "Recorded by Countess Alya of Spellgarden").
-The jevolar-rich environment of Anghysbel proves genuinely restorative to her lingering psychic injuries, and by the end of the expedition she is noticeably more grounded and more herself than when she set out.
+Something shifts as the expedition enters the sealed valley.
+During long conversations with Fondaras on the road, she sounds markedly more like the pre-Greenflower Alya than she has in years β€” engaged, curious, and quick with a sharp question.
+She contributes journal chapters to the expedition record (headed "Recorded by Countess Alya of Spellgarden").
+The jevolar-rich environment proves genuinely restorative to her lingering psychic injuries; by the end she is noticeably more grounded and more herself.

 Hedgewitch